PatrickF1/fzf.fish/README.md

 fzf_configure_bindings --help
 ```

+Play around with it--it's safe to repeatedly execute in the same fish session without residual bindings or other side effects.
+Once you're done, add the `fzf_configure_bindings` command that works for you to your `config.fish` in order to persist the bindings.

 ### Pass fzf options to all commands

 fzf supports setting default options via the [FZF_DEFAULT_OPTS][] environment variable.
 If it is set, fzf implicitly prepends it to the options passed to it on every execution, scripted and interactive.